Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

   <figcaption>Almost Famous (2000), written/directed by Cameron Crowe.
 Via <a href="https://en.wikipedia.org/wiki/File:Almost_famous_poster1.jpg">Wikipedia</a></figcaption>
 </figure>

 _He was just somebody who was a big music fan.
-And he sent them articles he'd written, and they liked them.
+He sent them articles he'd written, and they liked them.
 I don't think they found out until later that he was 15.
 They were sending him off to interview big-time stars and he became really successful.
 "Almost Famous" is arguably one of the best music business